1758 - British operations in Deccan

 By the end of September, the British expeditionary force was ready at Calcutta but its departure was protracted by foul weather.

-On October 12, the British expeditionary force embarked and sailed for Vizagapatam.
+On October 12, the British expeditionary force embarked on board several vessels:

-On October 15, Mr. Andrews, who had been dispatched from Madras to arrange terms, concluded the following treaty with the rajah Anunderaj:
+On November 15, Mr. Andrews, who had been dispatched from Madras to arrange terms, concluded the following treaty with the Rajah Anunderaj:

 - The rajah to pay the extra expenses of the British army during the time it should be employed - ₤ 5,000 a month - and pay the officers double batta, ₤ 600 a month - these sums being payable as soon as the rajah should be put in possession of the town of Rajahmundry.

-- The rajah to be possessed of all the inland territory belonging to the country powers, but the company to retain all the sea-coast from Vizagapatam to Masulipatam (today Machilipatnam), with the several towns and ports on that line.
+- The rajah to be possessed of all the inland territory belonging to the country powers, but the company to retain all the sea-coast from Vizagapatam to Masulipatam, with the several towns and ports on that line.

 - No treaty for the subsequent disposal or restitution, whether of the rajah's or the Company's possessions, to be made without the consent of both parties.